Goals & FAQs

 Do I need to bring witnesses with me to the Initial Conference?

-No. This meeting is between only a Student Conduct Services staff person and you.
+No. This meeting is between only an Office of Academic and Community Conduct staff person and you.
 If a hearing is scheduled, you will be able to present witnesses.

 If you tell me during the Initial Conference that I have a choice between having a single officer or committee hearing, which should I choose?

 Depending on the type of incident, you may be entitled to a hearing before the Student Conduct Board.
-These committees include Student Conduct Services staff, faculty, and at least one student.
+These committees include Office of Academic and Community Conduct staff, faculty, and at least one student.
 If you request a committee, more than one person will be involved in making a decision, including a student/peer.
 The committees keep the information confidential and the members receive training before being appointed to the committee.
 Whether choosing a single officer or committee, you may appeal the decision made.

 What happens in a hearing?

-Student Conduct Services would like to emphasize that our hearing is not like a criminal trial.
+The Office of Academic and Community Conduct would like to emphasize that our hearing is not like a criminal trial.
 The same strict procedures or rules of evidence as you would experience in court procedures are not used.
 The standard used to determine if a student is responsible is called preponderance of evidence.
 It differs from normal court procedures because the hearing officer or committee may simply rule that it is more probable than not that a University regulation has been violated.

 The purpose of a hearing is to obtain the information necessary to make a decision in a student's case.
 Often, the student and the hearing officer may need to simply discuss the incident report.
 Sometimes the Complainant, the individual who makes the incident report, will attend.
 Additional witnesses or documents are sometimes helpful, however, character witnesses are not allowed.